Mane76/LoRa_APRS_iGate_2nd_gen/README.md

 __________________________________________

-See also the software for LoRa Tracker https://github.com/richonguzman/LoRa_APRS_Tracker
+See also the software for LoRa Tracker https://github.com/richonguzman/LoRa_APRS_Tracker or https://github.com/Mane76/LoRa_APRS_Tracker_2nd_gen

 __________________________________________